 There are many causes of high blood pressure.
 When this article refers to insulin, cortisol, adrenaline all of these are increased by the food we eat, namely too many carbohydrates, the stressful high paced lifestyle we live and the lack of sleep we get.
+All three, Insulin, cortisol and adrenaline are released with stress and/or sugar.

 The pancreas secretes a high level of insulin in response to a high carbohydrate meal.
 Years of high insulin levels increase your blood pressure.
 Continual high stress causes the pituitary gland to signal the adrenal glands to overproduce cortisol.
 Increased cortisol raises blood pressure.
 The fast paced American lifestyle causes a high cortisol lifestyle which increases blood pressure and a long list of other symptoms.